EXPLAINER: Microsoft's Activision buy could shake up gaming

 On the other hand, the prospect of a console-maker like Microsoft controlling so much game content raised concerns about whether the company could restrict Activision games from competitors.

 Pachter said that Activision presents a model for Microsoft for how to evolve its classic console franchises.
-It has adapted Call of Duty into successful mobile and free games, and he expects the company to help Microsoft do the same with Xbox-owned Halo and other games.
+It has adapted Call of Duty into successful mobile and free games, and he expects the company to help Microsoft do the same with its own games, such as Halo.

 IS THIS REALLY ABOUT THE METAVERSE?